Spaz667/Learn_Python_2017/Uncle Barnie's Car Inventory/Documentation/Assignment_1.md

   - View if past due or not

  "So can you do it?"

- "Sure I can, this will take me a while but I can make this and let's meet in two weeks to discuss if there are any changes" "Alright, deal.
+ "Sure I can, this will take me a while but I can make this and let's meet in two weeks to discuss if there are any changes"

+ "Alright, deal.
 Now do you want insurance on your lightbulbs?
-Ya' know, they always burn out when you least expect it" "Uh...No thank you."
+Ya' know, they always burn out when you least expect it"

+ "Uh...No thank you."

+ ---
+ ###Assignment 1:

+ We will first be working on the Car Managment portion of the application.
+Your goal is to have a functioning piece that can take input from the user about the car.

+ for instance:
+  - What Make
+  - What Model
+  - What Year
+  - What transmission does it have
+  - The condition of the car (Good,Fair,Excelent,Mint)
+  - Price

+Ask these questions, save the results in a list and then when requested output the results back to the screen.